-Even though most of the eyelid surgery patients we see at our Toronto practice are concerned about signs of aging, many younger men and women benefit from upper and lower blepharoplasty (eyelid surgery) for reasons unrelated to age-related wrinkles and sagging skin.
+Even though most of the eyelid surgery patients we see at our Toronto and Oshawa offices are concerned about signs of aging, many younger men and women benefit from upper and lower blepharoplasty (eyelid surgery) for reasons unrelated to age-related wrinkles and sagging skin.

 Focused on Our Eyes